 After you study this article, if you’d like additional help to prepare for an interview or apply for a higher ed position, contact me for coaching via Skype.

 Like any performance, a job interview involves specialized knowledge and skills – far more than can be covered here.

 Among other things, you’ll read about two types of interview questions: traditional and behavior-based.

-Behavioral questions probe your past actions to uncover evidence of your abilities, habits, and aesthetics.
+Behavioral questions probe your past actions to uncover evidence of your abilities and creative or scholarly activities.
 For example:

 • “What activities did you undertake in the past year to recruit students and what were the results?”